Independence, Pitkin County, Colorado: History

-By 1888 the town's population had declined to 150 inhabitants.
+By 1888 the town's population had declined to 150.
 Later that year the first railroads reached Aspen, greatly reducing the stage traffic over the Divide, another pillar of the local economy.
 Five years later, the end of Aspen's boom, with the Sherman Act's repeal in response to the Panic of 1893, made it even more difficult for Independence to endure.
 Finally, in winter of 1899, seven severe snowstorms cut the town off from the outside world for long periods of time.
 Residents ran out of food and other supplies, and when another storm hit, one of the worst in the state's history, all but one decided to evacuate.
 Tearing the 10–12 ft siding planks off their houses, they used them as cross-country skis for the trip down the valley to Aspen.
 They humorously billed their escape as the "Hunter Pass Tenderfoot Snowshoe Club Race", with an entry fee of one ham sandwich each.

 They never returned to Independence.
 Despite a brief resurgence in prospecting in 1907–08, by 1912 the village was completely abandoned.
 That year the Farwell Stamp Mill caught fire.
 Most of what remained was taken for use as building materials elsewhere.
 It and the other buildings were left to deteriorate, although some of the mining claims remained active at least up to the time of its listing on the National Register.